-- 2 Enable one or more of the following features:

-- Open program windows in display

-- Use CenterPOPUP (Windows 2000/XP)

-- Center dialog boxes (Windows NT 4.0)

-- 3 Choose where you want the program window or dialog box to appear.
+- 1 Click the Matrox QuickDesk icon () on your Windows taskbar, then click Multi-Display Controls. - 2 Enable one or more of the following features: - Open program windows in display - Use CenterPOPUP - Center dialog boxes - 3 Choose where you want the program window or dialog box to appear.

-For more information, see Matrox PowerDesk context-sensitive help.
+For more information, see Matrox PowerDesk help.